 SIEDEL, (ELMER) FRANK (5 Sept.
 1914 - 9 May 1988) was a writer, respected historian, educator, and broadcaster.
 His OHIO STORY radio and TV series ran for 15 years.
 In its day, the series held the record for the longest-running regional scripted program in the nation.

 The son of Frank and Mary Ann Junglas Siedel, he was born in STRONGSVILLE when it was still farm country.
+Although his given first name was Elmer, Siedel would go by his middle name, Frank, for all of his life.
 His father owned a general store.
 Frank would join the neighborhood characters who gathered around the pot-bellied stove in the rear of the store where they swapped stories of the "old" days and spun yarns about hunting experiences and encounters with animals and episodes that made history in that part of the country.
 In later years, Siedel attributed his home-spun story-telling style of writing to his experiences listening to the pot-bellied stove storytellers.

 When Siedel was nine, his father died.
 His mother tried to carry on the store business but was unable to continue.
 Frank's mother moved with Frank and his older sister to Cleveland, where he wrote, "the country-raised boy was as misfit as a ship on a desert."
 When he was in the eighth grade, he found a way to impress the kids who had made fun of him.
 His school put out a little mimeographed newspaper.
 It was written by a few eighth-grade students and read by everybody in the school.
 Siedel was soon the paper’s editor.
 He attended CATHEDRAL LATIN SCHOOL and Ohio State University, where he graduated with a degree in journalism.